Rules and Procedures of the Professional Library Staff of Princeton University and Other Provisions of Concern to These Staffs

 The Committee's membership follows a pattern of staggered terms to provide continuity.
 For the professional library staff, two or three members will be elected every year for two-year terms.
 In order to encourage and ensure broad participation, no member may serve more than two consecutive terms.
 The Deputy University Librarian, the Associate University Librarians, and those Librarians seeking promotion to the rank of Senior Librarian should not accept nomination to the Committee.

 The elected members of the professional library staff should represent each of the library departments.
 If in exceptional circumstances it is impossible to create a committee fitting the above criteria, it shall be possible to have more than two persons from the same department serving on the committee.

 3. Library Committee on Committees and Elections

 The Library Committee on Committees and Elections consists of five elected members of the professional library staff.
-Members of this Committee serve for one year and may not be nominated for any other elected position within the professional library staff for the duration of their terms.
-To avoid any conflict of interest, those librarians seeking promotion or pending review by the Promotion, Continuing Appointment and Review Committee may not serve on the Committee on Committees and Elections for the two years immediately preceding their promotion/review.
+Members of this Committee serve for two years and may not be nominated for any other elected position within the professional library staff for the duration of their terms.
+To avoid any conflict of interest, those librarians seeking promotion or pending review by the Promotion, Continuing Appointment and Review Committee may not serve on the Committee on Committees and Elections for the year immediately preceding their promotion/review.